SvenMichaelKlose/tunix/src/tunix/README.md

 returned.
 All open files are shared by both processes and must be close by both.

+Extended memory banks are inherited but not those that were allocated when the parent process was created.

 ### "PEname and args": Execute